You are here

 An increasing problem

 The scale of the orphan crisis is somewhat masked by the time lag between when parents become infected and when they die.
-As adults continue to die from AIDS over the next decade, an increasing number of orphans will grow up without parental care and love.
+As adults continue to die from AIDS-related illnesses over the next decade, an increasing number of children will grow up without parental care.

 In one study carried out in rural Uganda, high levels of psychological distress were found in children who had been orphaned by AIDS.
-Anxiety, depression and anger were more found to be more common among AIDS orphans than other children.
-12% of AIDS orphans affirmed that they wished they were dead, compared to 3% of other children interviewed.10
+Anxiety, depression and anger were more found to be more common among children orphaned by AIDS than other children.
+12% of children orphaned by AIDS affirmed that they wished they were dead, compared to 3% of other children interviewed.9

 The loss of a parent to AIDS can have serious consequences for a child’s access to basic necessities such as shelter, food, clothing, health and education.
-Orphans are more likely than non-orphans to live in large, female-headed households where more people are dependent on fewer income earners.12 This lack of income puts extra pressure on AIDS orphans to contribute financially to the household, in some cases driving them to the streets to work, beg or seek food.13
+Orphans are more likely than non-orphans to live in large, female-headed households where more people are dependent on fewer income earners.11 This lack of income puts extra pressure on children orphaned by AIDS to contribute financially to the household, in some cases driving them to the streets to work, beg or seek food.12

 The majority of children who have lost a parent continue to live in the care of a surviving parent or family member, but often have to take on the responsibility of doing the housework, looking after siblings and caring for ill or dying parent(s).
-Children who have lost one parent to AIDS are often at risk of losing the other parent as well, since HIV may have been transmitted between the couple through sex.
+Children who have lost one parent to AIDS may be at risk of losing the other parent as well, since unprotected heterosexual sex is a major route of HIV transmission in Africa.

-Figures released in 2010 revealed that in most countries in sub-Saharan Africa the gap between school attendance by orphans and non-orphans has narrowed although progress varies across the region.17 Despite this, orphans, particularly those from poorer households still remain less likely to attend school compared to non-orphans.
+Figures released in 2013 revealed that in most countries in sub-Saharan Africa, the gap between school attendance by orphans and non-orphans has significantly narrowed, although progress varies across the region.
+Most countries with the greatest HIV epidemics have orphan school attendance rates of at least 90 percent of non-orphan school attendance rates.16

-Outside of school, AIDS orphans may also miss out on valuable life-skills and practical knowledge that would have been passed on to them by their parents.
+Outside of school, children orphaned by AIDS may also miss out on valuable life-skills and practical knowledge that would have been passed on to them by their parents.
 Without this knowledge and a basic school education, children may be more likely to face social, economic and health problems as they grow up.17

-“We should remember that the process of losing parents to HIV/AIDS for the children often includes the pain and the shame of the stigma and the fear that the disease carries in most our societies.”
-UNICEF representative Bjorn Ljunqvist19
+“We should remember that the process of losing parents to HIV/AIDS for the children often includes the pain and the shame of the stigma and the fear that the disease carries in most our societies.” - UNICEF representative Bjorn Ljunqvist18

 The way forward

 The way forward is threefold: firstly new HIV infections must be prevented so that children do not lose their parents; secondly access to antiretroviral treatment needs to be stepped up; and finally care must be provided for those children who are already orphaned.
-The rest of this page is devoted to issues around the care of AIDS orphans in Africa, but it is also important that HIV prevention is not forgotten.
-The situation of AIDS orphans is ultimately generated by adult deaths; until this problem is addressed the orphan crisis will continue.
+The rest of this page is devoted to issues around the care of children orphaned by AIDS in Africa, but it is also important that HIV prevention is not forgotten.
+The situation of children orphaned by AIDS is ultimately generated by adult deaths; until this problem is addressed the orphan crisis will continue.